millywanderi/codingtemple/README.md

 how to manage structured data, such as lists, dictionaries, and custom data formats, using files.
 By the end, I was be able to build a simple program that interacts with files to store and retrieve data interactively.

+* **Object Oriented Programming Fundamentals.** Object-Oriented Programming (OOP) is a programming paradigm based on the concept of "objects," which can contain both data (attributes) and methods (functions).
+It focuses on organizing code into reusable blueprints called classes, which define the structure and behavior of the objects created from them.